-If you’re considering filing for bankruptcy in Florida, this guide will provide you with the information you need to make an informed decision.
+If you’re considering filing for bankruptcy in Florida, this guide will provide the information you need to make an informed decision.

 Bankruptcy is a legal process that seeks to provide relief to individuals and businesses who can no longer pay their debts.
-Article I, Section 8, Clause 4, of the United States Constitution authorizes Congress to establish uniform laws on Bankruptcy.
+Article I, Section 8, Clause 4 of the United States Constitution authorizes Congress to establish uniform laws on Bankruptcy.
 Congress enacted the “Bankruptcy Code” in 1978 under the authority granted by the U.S. Constitution.
-Bankruptcy is governed by Federal Law codified under title 11 of the United States Code, which has been amended several times since its enactment.
+Federal Law governs bankruptcy codified under title 11 of the United States Code, which has been amended several times since its enactment.

 Read More: Florida Chapter 7 Bankruptcy Exemptions

-Note: If you haven’t resided in Florida permanently for at least 730 days immediately before you file, you will have to investigate the exemptions of the state in which you lived for 730 days before you filed or federal exemptions.
+Note: If you hadn’t resided in Florida permanently for at least 730 days immediately before you filed, you would have to investigate the exemptions of the state in which you lived for 730 days before you filed or federal exemptions.

 Federal Courts are divided into judicial districts across the United States.
 Each judicial district may contain more than one bankruptcy court.
 There are 90 bankruptcy districts across the Country.
-The State of Florida is divided into three judicial districts that are referred to as the Southern, Middle, and Northern Districts of Florida.
+The State of Florida is divided into three judicial districts: the Southern, Middle, and Northern Districts of Florida.
 Each Judicial District in Florida has one bankruptcy Court.

 The main parties involved in a bankruptcy case are: